bzigterman/bzigterman.github.io/projects/weather.md

 - 71°
 - 64° dew point
-- Partly Cloudy
+- Clear
-- 81% humidity
+- 78% humidity
-- 10 mph wind
+- 9 mph wind
-- 64% cloud cover
+- 0% cloud cover
 - 24 AQI 🟩
 - 0.58 inches of rain and 0.01 inches of snow expected in the next 72 hours